tropicbliss/Minecraft-Username-Availability-Checker/README.md

 6. Profit!

 Note: After a few requests, requests made to NameMC will get rate limited.
-Therefore the script waits for x amount of seconds before resuming requests.
+Therefore the script waits for a while before resuming requests.
 For Linux users running this off a VPS, feel free to use `screen` to run this script in the background.

 ## Why can't I obtain a username even if it shows up as available?
 The username is most likely blocked by bots or Mojang.